vaishumyadam/Tetris-Using-OpenFrameworks/DEVELOPMENT.md

 - Worked on the read me file by adding instructions and descriptions

 12/3/19:
+- I wrote tests for the tetromino, block, and pieces classes
+- Can't write tests for board because it's based on the visual GUI

+12/4/19:
-- Goals: tests, fix game
+- Goal: fix game